SvOlli/sorbus/doc/jam.rst

 -  $0008-$00FF: zeropage RAM for generic use
    -  $0008-$000F: zeropage RAM used by WozMon
    -  $00E3-$00FF: zeropage RAM used by TIM
+   -  $00F6-$00FF: zeropage RAM used by System Monitor
 -  $0100-$01FF: stack
 -  $0200-$03FF: RAM reserved for kernel (e.g. CP/M fs, VT100)
 -  $0400-$CFFF: RAM for generic use